KarolKul-KK/League_Pro_Games_Analysis/README.md

 ## Overview

 Project is building to download, store and analyze all League of Legends games in esport.
-Data is download from website: https://www.op.gg
+Data is downloaded from website: https://www.op.gg
 This project was generated using `Kedro 0.18.1`.

 ## How to install dependencies